Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 Microwave heating of the water and ice states is studied by molecular dynamics simulations.
 We use the 5-point atoms of water molecules called the TIP5P-Ewald summation algorithm.
-This is the second generation to the first one of 3-point SPC/E shake/rattle algorithm (JCP, 2007).
+This is the second generation to the first one of 3-point SPC/E shake/rattle algorithm (JCP, 2007, Ref.
+1).
 A four-water molecule is specified to calculate positive two hydrogens q_H= 0.241e and negative two hydrogens q_L= -0.241e with e the electron charge.
 The fifth oxygen atom called the dummy site q_O=0 is to correlate with adjacent molecules using the Lennard-Jones potential Psi(r)= eps_A/r^12 -eps_B /r^6 (Ref.
-1).
+2).

 The fortran code by MPI is given in the file @p3mtip5p07a.f03 with two additional files param_tip5D07a.h and TIP507_config.start0.
 Its description of the code is shown at README.md and also PDF documents of this repository.
 The latter documents are "Water_TIP5P_Simulation.pdf" for numerical coding, and for the physics simulation run by "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_code.pdf".
-The freezing ice state by microwaves, which is our theory discovery in J.Chem.Phys.
-2007 (Ref.
-2), remains basically the same due to the structure of six-membered ice !
+The freezing ice state by microwaves, which is our theory discovery in JCP 2007 (Ref.
+1), remains basically the same due to the structure of six-membered ice !

 Methane hydrate simulations are executed by switching the if_xyz1 case of the TIP5P algorithm, like with the SPC/E algorithm (Ref.
 3).